Find the right law career for you.

-The law field has many options.
+The practice of law allows for many options.
 Listed below are only those areas which are generally recognized as major fields of specialty.
 There are literally hundreds of areas of sub-specialization and niche practice areas.
 This summary is meant to be a concise resource for those just beginning to explore a career in the law.
 When you begin law school, and throughout your law school career, you are encouraged to seek out other resources for more in-depth exploration.
-For guidance and help to narrow your focus, seek the advice and assistance of the Career Services Office, your law school professors, and other legal professionals along the way.
+For guidance and help to narrow your focus, seek the advice and assistance of the Office of Career Services, your law school professors, and other legal professionals along the way.

 Banking & Finance